thomassie/thomassie.github.io/CoViD-19_global_dashboard.md

 ## Global CoViD-19 Dashboard

-When Sars-CoV-2 (the virus) and the disease it causes (CoViD-19) started becomming a pandemic, I wanted to monitor the cases
+When Sars-CoV-2 (the virus) and the disease it causes (CoViD-19) started becomming a pandemic, I wanted to monitor the cases reported by the [Center for Systems Science and Engineering (CSSE) at Johns Hopkins University](https://systems.jhu.edu/)

 --